How we began

-A call for a centre for universal design was made at the inaugural Australian Universal Design Conference held in Sydney in August 2014.
+At the inaugural Australian Universal Design Conference in 2014, the call was made for a centre for universal design.
 Speakers and delegates supported this idea.
 At the 2nd Australian UD Conference an announcement was made about the establishment of Centre for Universal Design Australia as a not for profit entity.
 We gained Charity status in November 2017 and tax deductibility in April 2022.
 Jane Bringolf tells the story in the video below.

-Centre for Universal Design Australia (CUDA) is established as a non-discriminatory health promotion charity that promotes the health and wellbeing of people with physical, sensory and cognitive impairments through the application of universal design principles.
+Centre for Universal Design Australia (CUDA) is established as a non-discriminatory health promotion charity.
+We promote the health and wellbeing of people with physical, sensory and cognitive impairments through the application of universal design principles.

 Our key activity is maintaining this website and producing a weekly newsletter of the latest posts.
 Our first online training, Introduction to Universal Design was launched on October 2017 and our second on housing policy in April 2020.
 We held our 3rd Australian Universal Design Conference in Brisbane in September 2018.
 The 4th was held in May 2021 in Melbourne.
 You can download our Annual Reports to find out more about our past activities.

-The Directors of the Board are: Dr Jane Bringolf, Dr Phillippa Carnemolla, Prof Philip Taylor, Ms Sarah Davidson, Mr John Evernden, Dr Penny Galbraith and Dr Emily Steel.
+The Directors of the Board are: Dr Jane Bringolf, Assoc Prof Phillippa Carnemolla, Prof Philip Taylor, Ms Sarah Davidson, Mr John Evernden, Dr Penny Galbraith and Dr Emily Steel.

-Support the aims and goals of the organisation by becoming a member, subscribe to the newsletter of latest web posts, and follow us, like and share on Linked In, Facebook and Twitter.
+Support the aims and goals of CUDA by becoming a member and subscribe to the newsletter of latest web posts.
+Follow us, like and share on Linked In, Facebook and Twitter.
 There is a donation button on the left hand menu.
 Our Privacy Policy explains how we keep your information confidential.

 Vision and Mission